one-lithe-rune/cli-to-ai/README.md

 ## What's New

 - 2024-06-25
   - Added `--load-connection` and `--save-connection` allowing connection setups to be loaded from and saved to files.
-As before any connection setup information loaded is saved to `$HOME/.ai-connection` so it persists between runs of the script.
+As before any connection setup information loaded is then saved to `$HOME/.ai-connection` so it persists between runs of the script.
-  - Now works against the real OpenAI chat API endpoint at https://api.openai.com/ configure using:
+  - Now works against the real OpenAI chat API cloud endpoint at https://api.openai.com/ configure using:
     - `--endpoint [uri]` to set the endpoint to send the requests to.
     - `--model [model_name]` to set the model for requests.
     - `--api-key-var [envar_name]` to set which environment variable to read an API key from.